tsipkens/atems/README.md

 #### Contributors and acknowledgements

 This code was primarily compiled by Timothy A. Sipkens while at the University of British Columbia (UBC), who can be contacted at [tsipkens@uwaterloo.ca](mailto:tsipkens@uwaterloo.ca).
-This work was supported by Dr. Steven Rogak ([rogak@mech.ubc.ca](mailto:rogak@mech.ubc.ca)) Other direct contributors include [Hamed Nikookar](https://github.com/Hamed-NKR) and [Darwin Zhu](https://github.com/darwinz7).
+This work was supported by Dr. Steven Rogak ([rogak@mech.ubc.ca](mailto:rogak@mech.ubc.ca)).
+Other direct contributors include [Hamed Nikookar](https://github.com/Hamed-NKR) and [Darwin Zhu](https://github.com/darwinz7).

 Pieces of this code were adapted from various sources and features snippets written by several individuals at UBC, including [Ramin Dastanpour](https://github.com/rdastanpour), [Una Trivanovic](https://github.com/unatriva), Alberto Baldelli, Yiling Kang, Yeshun (Samuel) Ma, and Steven Rogak, among others.